Next Luncheon – Thursday, December 11

 NEW LOCATION: Ohio Union, Maudine Cow Room

 For December we will be in the OHIO UNION for our luncheon.
-You may get your lunch at the Union Market (food court ).
+You may get your lunch at the Union Market (food court).

 We have timed the process of getting food in the Union Market and walking down or taking the elevator to the lower level, Maudine Cow Room.
 With little or no waiting in line on the day we went it took one of us 7 minutes, to get a Pasta Bowl for $6.50; it took the other person 20 minutes to get a hamburger & drink for $8.65.
 Plan to arrive at the Ohio Union by 11:15am if you plan to get food.
-We will start the Christmas Carol Sing over lunch (purchased in the Union Market or your own brown bag) at 11:30am.
+We will start the Christmas Carol Sing over lunch (purchased in the Union Market) at 11:30am.
 We will have greeters posted near the food court and by the stairway and elevator to assist you find the room.

 Information and plans for the event: